Eggs & Fresh Produce

 Farming at Riverside has always been about low stress life for animals and a low impact on the land leading to very contented sheep.

-The dairy is at the Adelaide Showgrounds Market at Wayville every second Sunday.
+The dairy is at the Adelaide Showgrounds Market at Wayville every second Sunday during the on season.
 Please don't hesistate to contact us regarding retail or wholesale enquiries.
 For a list of current stockists please click HERE.

 A secluded country cottage on a thousand acres, yet only ten minutes to the heart of the Barossa Valley and the many wineries and restaurants.